Fleival/Cinematrix/Readme.md

 # **CINEMATRIX**

-## This is my pet-project for learning purpose
+## This is my pet-project for learning purpose but in plan I will retrofit it to real.

 * application uses clean architecture implementing the MVVM pattern together with Dagger;